SolGarlic/CleanDataW4Project/README.md

 # CleanDataW4Project
 Coursera project

-##This project cleans and tydies the data as described below:
+##This project cleans and tidies the data as described below:

 First it just reads the features and labels.